Firmsconsulting

 Example of inventory turnover analysis

-Assume Gold Co. as cost of goods sold of $1,850,000 and inventory of $680,000.
+Assume Gold Co. has cost of goods sold of $1,850,000 and inventory of $680,000.
 Assume there are 365 days in the year.
 The inventory turnover analysis and average age of inventory analysis for the Gold Company is conducted as follows:

 Inventory turnover analysis: